 You can also open the mounted volume by selecting it on the list and then double-click on the selected item.
 Simultaneously, you can also browse the mounted volume the same way you normally browse the other types of volumes.
 You can copy the folders and the files to and from the VeraCrypt volume, in the same manner, you will copy them to any normal disk.
 The files are being copied from the encrypted VeraCrypt volume or read gets automatically decrypted on the fly in the RAM.

-Note that VeraCrypt never stores the decrypted data to a disk.
+Note: VeraCrypt never stores the decrypted data to a disk.
 It just stores them for some time in the RAM.
 Even when the volume of VeraCrypt is mounted, the volume stored data is encrypted.
 When you restart Windows or even turn off your computer, the volume gets dismounted and all the files stored on it get inaccessible and encrypted.
 When you restart Windows or even turn off your computer, the volume gets dismounted and all the stored files become inaccessible and encrypted.
 The same thing happens when the power supply suddenly gets interrupted.
 In order to make them accessible, you will need to mount the volume again.
-For doing so, you need to repeat the steps from 13 to 18.
+For doing so, you need to repeat the earlier steps.

 If you wish to close the volume and make the files inaccessible again, you would either need to restart your OS or dismount the volume.
 For doing it, you would need to follow the below-mentioned steps: